 In New York City, the term Loft means an apartment in former manufacturing and commercial buildings that have been converted into residential use.
 These buildings are found all over New York City, mostly in neighborhoods such as SoHo, Tribeca, Chelsea, NoMad, and the Flatiron District.
 Lofts have unique features and deserve architectural and interior design ideas complementing their inherent architectural character.

-I am Jorge Fontan, an architect in NY and owner of Fontan Architecture, a Manhattan-based architecture firm.
+I am Jorge Fontan, an architect in NY and owner of Fontan Architecture, a Manhattan-based architecture and design firm.
 In this post, I want to look at a few lofts we worked on in New York City and discuss some design ideas for loft renovations.
 I will review some general tips, from big picture items, such as layout and major architectural elements, to interior design and loft decorating.

 Because lofts were originally built for commercial or industrial use, we commonly see certain architectural features in lofts.
 One should consider these original details when planning a loft renovation.
 Everyone has their own personal taste, and how you deal with the details of a loft renovation will vary, but these are all items you need to consider when planning your loft design.
 Don’t worry if it seems like a lot.
 That’s what architects like us are for.

-We have another post if you want to see the most common Architectural Characteristics of Lofts in NYC
+We have another post if you want to see the most common Architectural Characteristics of Lofts in NYC.

 Open Plan